 A fine Rwanda coffee offers a silky, creamy body along with the floral notes of Ethiopian Yirgacheffe Coffee and the acidity of a Kenya coffee.
 The aroma may provide hints of lemon and orange blossom with floral notes complementing the sweet citrus qualities with hints of caramel in the aftertaste.

-German missionaries were the first to introduce coffee to Rwanda in 1904.
-Beginning around 1930 coffee production in Rwanda increased though it was mostly low-grade, high volume coffee cultivation as dictated by the government creating one of the country's few significant cash crops.
+German missionaries were the first to introduce coffee trees to Rwanda in 1904.
+Beginning around 1930 coffee production in Rwanda increased though it was mostly low-grade, high volume green coffee beans as dictated by the government creating one of the country's few significant cash crops.

 Today Rwanda is Africa's ninth largest Arabica coffee producer with about 450,000 small farms which average less than one hectare in size (about 165 coffee trees per coffee farmer) totaling about 28,000 hectares in coffee cultivation.

 Most of the coffee in Rwanda is grown at elevations ranging from 1,200 to 1,800 meters above sea level.
-The Rwanda coffee plants flower in September in October and the coffee cherry are harvested from March to July.
+The Rwanda coffee plants flower in September in October and the coffee cherry are harvested and green coffees processed from March to July.

 Historically Rwanda's coffee crops have been shipped across Uganda into Kenya and from there were shipped mostly to the European market.
 This extensive journey sometimes led to a degradation of the quality of the coffee and also made the crop more vulnerable to the current political situation.

 Due to the difficulties getting the Rwanda coffee crop to market many farmers were discouraged from significant production of high quality coffee.
 An increasing ability of rural farmers to process their coffee and get it to wholesale market bodes well for the future of Rwanda coffee farming.